FreePYQ logoFreePYQ

 Explanation:

 The rough ER has ribosomes on its surface for protein synthesis, while the smooth ER synthesizes lipids.
-Option B correctly identifies this.
+Option B identifies this.
 Other options are incorrect due to mismatched structures and functions: lysosomes are organelles, not related to RER; pores and enzymes are not the primary distinctions between RER and SER.

 Question 24